chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 Results
 -------

-We compare the relative height of the free surface at :math:`x=0` with an analytical solution proposed by `Wu et al. [2] <https://link.springer.com/article/10.1023/A:1017558826258>`_.
-For the Reynolds number of 2, 20 and 200, data were directly extracted from `[1] <https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.1279>`_, whereas for the Reynolds of 2000, the simplified analytical expression of Wu *et al.* `[2] <https://link.springer.com/article/10.1023/A:1017558826258>`_ is used.
+We compare the relative height of the free surface at :math:`x=0` with an analytical solution proposed by Wu *et al.* `[2] <https://link.springer.com/article/10.1023/A:1017558826258>`_ For the Reynolds number of 2, 20 and 200, data were directly extracted from Carrica *et al.* `[1] <https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.1279>`_, whereas for the Reynolds of 2000, the simplified analytical expression of Wu *et al.* `[2] <https://link.springer.com/article/10.1023/A:1017558826258>`_ is used.
 The results for Reynolds number of 2, 20, 200 and 2000 can be post-processed by invoking the following command from the folder of the Reynolds number of interest (Re=20 in the example below):

 .. code-block:: text

-  python3 ../sloshing_post_processing.py . sloshing-in-rectangular-tank_Re0020.prm
+  python3 ../sloshing_postprocessing.py . sloshing-in-rectangular-tank_Re0020.prm

 .. important::
     You need to ensure that the ``lethe_pyvista_tools`` module included within Lethe is in your Python path.